italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

 PID/(Q)EAA Data Model
 +++++++++++++++++++++

-The Person Identification Data (PID) is issued by the PID Provider following national laws and allows a natural person to be authenitcated and identified.
+The Person Identification Data (PID) is issued by the PID Provider according to national laws.
+The main scope of the PID is allowing natural persons to be authenticated for the access to a service or to a protected resource.
-The User attributes carried within the Italian PID are the ones listed below:
+The User attributes provided within the Italian PID are the ones listed below:

     - Current Family Name
     - Current First Name